-If you are receiving support from adult social care then the NHS may share your NHS number with the Royal Borough of Kensington and Chelsea’s Adult Social Care Department.
+If you are receiving support from adult social care then the NHS may share your NHS Number with the Royal Borough of Kensington and Chelsea’s Adult Social Care department.
 This is so that the NHS and adult social care are using the same number to identify you whilst providing your care.
-By using the same number the NHS and the Royal Borough of Kensington and Chelsea’s Adult Social Care Department can work together more closely to improve your care and support.
+By using the same number, the NHS and Royal Borough of Kensington and Chelsea’s Adult Social Care department can work together more closely to improve your care and support.

 The addition of the NHS Number to social care data will bring additional benefits:

-- better coordinated and safer care across health and social care enabled through the sharing of real-time information
+- better coordination and safer care across health and social care enabled through the sharing of real-time information

 - better coordination of discharges from hospital into social care, as explained above

 - more time to spend on planning and coordinating social care because health staff can identify and involve social care staff earlier in the process

 - earlier intervention to maximise the opportunities or reablement services leading to greater independence for patients

 - less paperwork and more efficient use of social care resources

 How we collect your information